Home » Artist Focus : Fidelma Barton

 Over the duration of the ROOTS exhibition in the Coach House Gallery in Dublin Castle, we will feature the work of one artist each week and the poetry that inspired it.
 Starting with Fidelma who has created five artworks for the exhibition.

 Fidelma’s medium of choice is paint.
 Since joining element15 she has successfully expanded her practice to include textiles, paper, stitch and found objects.
-A case in point (excuse the pun) is ‘Stay’ partly crafted from a piece of old leather appliquéd onto distressed and painted fabric.
+A case in point (excuse the pun) is ‘Stay’ partly crafted from a piece of old leather, appliquéd onto distressed and painted fabric with added hand stitching detail.

 The work was inspired by Jane Clarke’s poem, The Suitcase, describing a woman’s packed suitcase stored permanently under the bed and her children’s apprehension at what that might mean…